My Opinion On Web Components

 </script>

-I just think they can be better.
-The main issue I have with them is their API & SSR/SEO Limitations.
-I don’t get the trend of making native features ridiculously difficult to work with.
-Web Components don’t need to have such a hard API.
-Everytime a new feature comes out on the web, its either too low-level (like WCs) or too limited.
-We should have a delicate balance between the 2 tradeoffs.
-For small interactivity websites?
-Yes they are good, for larger websites?
-NO.
+I just think they can be way better.
+The main issue I have with them is their API and SSR/SEO limitations.
+I don’t get the trend of making native web features ridiculously difficult to work with.
+Web Components don’t need to have a API that makes it difficult to work with them.
+What I’ve noticed is, whenever a new feature comes out on the Web Platform, it’s either too low-level, like Web Components, or too limited, of which there are many examples of.
+This is a weird trend that I can’t see the rationale behind.
+When it comes to Web Components, I’ll say for small interactivity websites, they can work.
+However for larger website, Web Components are best to not even be thought of.

 Conclusion